 (1) Current transformers shall be installed, one in each phase, for metering of an ERCOT-Polled Settlement (EPS) Metering Facility, which is connected to a four-wire wye neutral grounded system or in two phases for metering of an EPS Metering Facility, which is connected to a three-wire ungrounded system.

 (2) Current transformers may be installed in two phases for metering of an EPS Metering Facility which is connected to a three-wire wye, neutral grounded transmission system if phase-to-ground loads or phase-to-ground sources are not connected between the metering point and the power transformer primary windings.

-The EPS Metering Facility may have power equipment connected that does not provide a path for ground current (e.g. three phase power transformers with delta or ungrounded wye winding connection, phase-to-phase connected single phase power transformers, etc.).
+(a) The EPS Metering Facility may have power equipment connected that does not provide a path for ground current (e.g. three phase power transformers with delta or ungrounded wye winding connection, phase-to-phase connected single phase power transformers, etc.).
 Exclusions are:

-(a) Potential transformers; and/or
+(i) Potential transformers; and/or

-(b) Surge protectors.
+(ii) Surge protectors.